commutation

 Commutation means the substitution of one thing for another.

-Some common uses of the term “commutation” in a legal sense include:
+Some common uses of the term “commutation” in a legal context include:

-2. Commutation in the context of worker’s compensation or other civil matters, as explained in cases such as this one from New Jersey, means replacement of one form of payment for another.
-It means to substitute a single payment for several periodic payments or to settle on a lump sum payment.
+• In the context of worker’s compensation or other civil matters, as explained in cases such as Harrison v.
+Friedman Supply Co.
+(2004), commutation means the replacement of one form of payment for another.
+In this context, commutation is to substitute a single payment for several periodic payments or to settle on a lump sum payment.